amaachon20202/hello-world/README.md

 # hello-world
-A repository created by Daniel for the sole purpose of computer programming
+A repository created by Daniel for the sole purpose of computer programming.
+I am somewhat experienced in programming but always ready to get more